 Bill Hobson has been the Executive Director of the Downtown Emergency Service Center (DESC) since 1988.
 DESC provides effective and affordable solutions to homelessness for our community's most vulnerable men and women through a nationally recognized interwoven network of care, housing, and support.
 Bill is also an adjunct professor at Seattle University and holds bachelor and master’s degrees from Baylor University.

 Jay Hollingsworth is an enrolled member of the Mohegan Tribe of Connecticut.
-He is currently serving as a Board Member of the United Indians of All Tribes Foundation (UIATF).
 He is a member of the Native American Advisory Committee with the Seattle Police Department.
 He is a member of Native American Caucus Washington State Democrats, and chair of the John T. Williams Organizing Committee.

 Kate Joncas has been President and CEO of the Downtown Seattle Association since 1994.
 Kate has over 30 years of experience in downtown revitalization in the private, public, and nonprofit sectors in communities around the world.
 Ms. Joncas is the Past Chair of the International Downtown Association.
 She is very active in her community serving on the Seattle Police Foundation, Seafair, Seattle Center Advisory Commission, Interagency Council to End Homelessness, two Police Chief selection panels, Seattle Art Museum Advisory Council, Plymouth Housing, Leadership Team for the Cascade Agenda and the Economic Development Commission of Seattle and King County.